-In 2017-18, Northlawn 4th floor will be aimed at Senior students who are foremost looking for a community with similar academic interests.
+Northlawn 4th floor is aimed at Senior students who are foremost looking for a community with similar academic interests.
 The intention is to create a space for students who are in student teaching placements, internships etc. who desire different sleeping times than the average residence hall tends to offer as easily.

 Although the target audience is Senior students who are working on their last requirements before graduation, other students not in placements can also apply, citing a need and desire for a focused academic living community.
 Junior students interested in this space can also apply, but will be housed based on availability after need for senior students is met.
 First-year and sophomore students will not be housed on this floor.